 • Candidates opting for English medium must have typing speed of 35 words per minute.
 While, those opting for Hindi medium must have typing speed of 30 words per minute.

-Staff Selection Commission (SSC) will release SSC CHSL admit card separately for Tier I, Tier II and Tier III.
-SSC CHSL admit card will be issued online by Regional/Sub-Regional office of SSC two weeks before the examination.
+Staff Selection Commission (SSC) releases SSC CHSL admit card separately for all the stages of the CHSL exam.
+SSC CHSL admit card is issued online by Regional/Sub-Regional office at the official website.
 Candidates have to login with their registration number or roll number and date of birth to download SSC CHSL admit card.
 Information regarding the exam like time, date, city and centre of examination will be mentioned in the admit card.
 It is compulsory to carry one photo-identity proof like Voter’s ID, Driving License, ID cards issued by government or other offices to the examination centre along with SSC CHSL admit card.

-The Tier I admit card of SSC CHSL will be issued to candidates whose applications have accepted for the recruitment exam.
+The Tier I admit card of SSC CHSL has been released on October 8 for all the regions.
+Candidates whose applications have accepted for the recruitment exam can download the admit card from the official website.
 Candidates have to download SSC CHSL admit card of Tier I online.
-The admit card will carry information regarding date, time and city of SSC CHSL Tier I exam.
+The admit card comprises information regarding date, time and city of SSC CHSL Tier I exam.